 As the only Infantile Epilepsy Center in the Southeast and one of only three centers dedicated to the condition in the country, Le Bonheur’s standardized approach provides efficient and rapid access to expert care.
-Infants with suspected epilepsy are quickly admitted for monitoring, diagnosis and treatment.
+Infants with suspected epilepsy are rapidly admitted for monitoring, diagnosis and treatment.

 Care for these infants may even extend into a wider range of disciplines than neuroscience — general pediatricians, geneticists, as well as clinical nutritionists and speech therapists to monitor feeding and growth.
 With these resources, the Infantile Epilepsy Center is able to provide for the whole child and address the spectrum of ways their health has been impacted by infantile epilepsy.